benbrastmckie/.config/README.md

 More options can be found [here](https://github.com/Homebrew/homebrew-cask-fonts) or by searching for Nerd Fonts that can be installed with Homebrew.
 If you are using the default Mac Terminal, you will need to select the font that you just installed by navigating through the menu `Terminal --> Preferences --> Profiles --> Change Font` and selecting RobotoMono or similar.
-However, I highly recommend installing the Alacritty terminal in the last section, providing a faster cleaner looking terminal which is easy to configure given the config file that I have included.
+However, I highly recommend installing a better terminal as detailed in the last section, providing a faster cleaner looking setup which is easy to configure given the config files that I have included.
 Nevertheless, the Mac terminal will do for completing the installation process detailed below.

 Lastly, check to see if the following are installed with `--version` as above and install whatever is missing: